thebigfilecom/thebigfile-com-dev/blog/features/async-performance-counter.md

 3. At the end, yet another reply triggers the final part, which replies to the original call with two performance counters.

 There is a call context to track the original call.
-The Internet Computer creates it for each call and keeps it around until the call is either replied or rejected.
+The BigFile creates it for each call and keeps it around until the call is either replied or rejected.

 The performance counter `type 0` just follows those three message executions.
 It starts from `0` and goes up to some value `i`.
 After the first await, it resets and goes up to `j`, and then up to `k`.